QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 ```
 </div><div>

-We can create public, private, and protected groups in which we will declare attribute and methods.
+We can create public, private, and protected groups in which we will declare attributes and methods.

 ➡️ You can use multiple times the same modifier to make your declaration clean and tidy.
 </div></div>